 A colourless and odourless substance, glycerin is a sweet tasting and viscous liquid that is extremely water soluble.
 These characteristics give glycerin a wide range of uses across many industries, including cosmetics, pharmaceuticals and food products.

-Uses of Glycerol
+Uses of Glycerin

 Glycerol Production Methods

-From a chemical point of view, triglycerides are esters of glycerol and its hydrolysis produces free glycerol.
-This is known as saponification reaction and it's used in the manufacture of soap.
+From a chemical point of view, triglycerides are esters of glycerol.
+When these undergo hydrolysis, free glycerol is produced.
+This is known as a saponification reaction and it is often used in the manufacture of soap.
 The same reaction is also used in the production of biodiesel by transesterification.
 As a result, the glycerol produced in this manner is often very crude and dark with a syrup-like consistency.
-This is usually a cheap by-product, purification of which is expensive to achieve.2.
-Synthetic glycerolSynthetic glycerol is obtained from other pathways not involving triglycerides; typically propylene.
-In this process, propylene is chlorinated to generate allyl chloride, which is subsequently oxidised in the presence of hypochlorite to produce dichlorohydrins.
-This is then reacted with a strong base resulting in epichlorohydrin, which is finally is hydrolysed to synthesise glycerol.
+This is usually a cheap by-product and is expensive to purify.